benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

 packages are completely implementation-defined.
 As an example, I believe that [AppEngine Standard](https://cloud.google.com/appengine/docs/standard/go/) used to re-define parts of the standard library for security and safety.
-In general, implementations try to make that transparent to the user though.
+In general, implementations try to make that transparent to the user.

 There is also a [separate set of repositories](https://golang.org/pkg/#subrepo), colloquially referred to as `x` or "the subrepositories".
 They contain packages